Degrees and Majors

 International Business, Language, and Culture

 Jointly offered by Georgetown’s College of Arts & Sciences and McDonough School of Business, the International Business, Language, and Culture (IBLC) degree is a deeply collaborative and interdisciplinary opportunity for Georgetown undergraduates, emphasizing the centrality of cultural and linguistic competency to the business sector, and the ways that language study has always been an avenue to effect change and innovation in the world.
 By placing language and culture in conversation with business, students are invited to take up vital, global questions of inequality, labor, and human dignity, as well as technological, ethical, and environmental consequences.
-Learn more about the IBLC curriculum.
+You can also learn more about the IBLC curriculum on the College’s website.